Road Trip to Lucknow

 Finally, we reached Delhi at about 0100 hours and it took nearly 12 hours to end the road trip.
 With a smile of satisfaction and end of a belly rich ride, it was truly spectacular to have this experience.
 People in Lucknow were welcoming with their Ganga-Yamuna tehzeeb.
 Also, like-minded foodies make good friends with anybody who is an explorer.

 Places like these have kept the very rich food traditions alive in all the nooks and corners of our country for centuries and have never disappointed a food lover.
-The diversity of our nation can very well be experienced in the wide variety of food and is also one of the best ways of experiencing the real Incredible India.
+The diversity of our nation can very well be experienced in a wide variety of food and is also one of the best ways of experiencing the real Incredible India.
 This is one culinary road trip I will recommend to all fellow bikers and adventure lovers.